Entry requirements

 If you have not studied enough psychology you will need to take a conversion course.

-- The BPS has a list of conversion courses - please select the Conversion Programme option for the Course Type
+- The BPS has a list of conversion courses - please select Conversion Programmes for the Programmes option

 International qualifications